MTTeql/MT-Teql/README.md

 # MT-Teql-artifact

-Artifact of our submission.
+Artifact of our paper "MT-Teql: Evaluating and Augmenting Neural NLIDB on Real-world Linguistic and Schema Variations" (VLDB’22).
 The code is tested with Python 3.6.
 The dependencies can be installed with the following command.

 ```shell